THUYimingLi/Awesome_Data_Protection_in_DL/README.md

-# Data Protection in Deep Learning
+# Data Protection in Deep Learning Era
-This GitHub repository summarizes the resources of data protection in deep learning.
+This GitHub repository summarizes the resources of data protection in deep learning era.
 We will update this repo regularly.

 ## Dataset Ownership Verification (Copyright Protection)